osamuaoki/osamu-utils/install.md

 ```

 Please also have your account-USB key which contains basic account settings
-and secure its content using LUKS and filesystem encryption.
+and secures its content using LUKS and filesystem encryption.

 The backup/home_data directory of your account-USB key holds basic set ups: